PrasetyaRiski/PrasetyaRiski/README.md

 ## About Me

-I'm a passionate full-stack developer from Indonesia who loves crafting modern, clean, and maintainable web applications.
-I enjoy solving real problems through code and building things that are both functional and elegant.
+I'm a full-stack web developer who loves turning ideas into clean, functional, and well-crafted applications.
+I care deeply about code quality, user experience, and building things that actually work.

-- 🔭 Always working on something new
+- 🎓 Focused on **Web Programming & Software Development**
+- 💻 I enjoy building both robust backend systems and beautiful frontend interfaces
-- 🌱 Continuously learning and improving my craft
+- 🌱 Always eager to learn new technologies and sharpen my skills
-- 💬 Ask me about **PHP, Laravel, Tailwind CSS, Alpine.js, MySQL**
+- 💬 Ask me about **PHP, Laravel, Tailwind CSS, MySQL, Alpine.js**
-- ⚡ I believe great software is built with clarity and intention
+- ⚡ I code to solve problems and automate the boring stuff

 ---